 Executive Vice President of Supply Chain and Business Intelligence

 Regional Vice President of Eastern Region

 Board of Directors Tenure

-- The average tenure for the Chefs' Warehouse board of directors is over 10 years, this suggests they are a seasoned and experienced board.
+The tenure for the Chefs' Warehouse board of directors is about average.

 The Chefs' Warehouse, Inc., together with its subsidiaries, distributes specialty food products in the United States and Canada.
 Its product portfolio includes approximately 43,000 stock-keeping units comprising specialty food products, such as artisan charcuterie, specialty cheeses, unique oils and vinegars, truffles, caviar, chocolate, and pastry products.
 The company also offers a line of center-of-the-plate products, including custom cut beef, seafood, and hormone-free poultry, as well as food products, such as cooking oils, butter, eggs, milk, and flour.
 It serves menu-driven independent restaurants, fine dining establishments, country clubs, hotels, caterers, culinary schools, bakeries, patisseries, chocolatiers, cruise lines, casinos, and specialty food stores.
 The Chefs' Warehouse, Inc. markets its center-of-the-plate products directly to consumers through a mail and e-commerce platform.
 The company was founded in 1985 and is headquartered in Ridgefield, Connecticut.